Note 1 - Accounting principles

 New and amended standards adopted in the financial statements

-It is worth mention that the amendments to IAS 39, IFRS 9 and IFRS 7, which were made due to uncertainty arising from the ongoing interest rate benchmark reform (IBOR reform phase 1), came into effect on 1 January 2020.
-The amendments that have been implemented have no effect on Hoist Finance’s accounting principles, as the risks that are hedged and to which Hoist Finance has elected to apply hedge accounting do not include interest-based cash flows.
+It is also worth mention that the amendments to IAS 39, IFRS 9, IFRS 7 and IFRS 16, which were made due to uncertainty arising from the ongoing interest rate benchmark reform (IBOR reform phase 2), came into effect on 1 January 2021.

-No other IFRS or IFRIC interpretations that came into effect in 2020 had any significant impact on the Group’s financial reports or capital adequacy.
+No other IFRS or IFRIC amendments that came into effect in 2021 had any significant impact on the Group’s financial reports or capital adequacy.

 4. New standards, amendments and interpretations that have not yet been applied